Barnett888/Tokenizer-and-Semantic-Similarity-Test/README.md

 The evaluation score to report is the Pearson correlation between the score obtained by your model and the expected solution.
 The expected solution scores are numeric values between and 5 (from low similarity to high similarity).

 ### How to run code
+run the pearl script to the output.zip, which contains all groups' scores.

 ### Output file description

+OUTPUT for each group as txt file